| Why Connecting with Kids is the Best Way to Discipline | 7 Tips on Connecting With Kids |

 Show attention and affection

-You don’t need tons of time to connect with your child.
-Little things you do to show them you care about them will go a long way.
+It doesn’t take much time to connect with your child.
+Little things you do to show them that you care will go a long way.

-All these little things show that you care about them and they are your priority.
+Little positive interactions like these show that you care about them and they are your priority.

 It’s proven that shared laughter improves relationships1.